What is the first thing I should do if I’m being accused of a sex crime?

 What Happens If The Accuser Recants Allegations Of A Sex Crime In Texas?

 Just because a witness recants allegations of a sex crime does not necessarily mean that the charges will be dropped.
+Once the State or Federal Government is involved the victim loses the ability to put a stop to the process.
 Prosecutors and investigators are trained to understand that just because someone changes their story does not mean that the original story was untrue.
 When this happens, we need to talk to the person so that we can make sure that their new story is as locked in as their first story.

 Call Now For A Free Strategy Session